Wizcorp/cordova-plugin-wizpurchase/README.md

 ** NOTE: All APIs run canMakePurchase() natively (instead of in JS code to prevent any JS hacks) **

-### getPurchases(Function success, Function failure)
+### restoreAll(Function success, Function failure)

-Get a list of non-consumable AND consumable (that have not been consumed) item receipts / tokens
+Get a list of non-consumable item receipts / purchaseTokens

 iOS should internally...
 Check the local database on unconsumed transaction Ids etc.